Home History Geography Polity Question Grammar

 • an

-Correct Option: A [ the ] Stored explanation
+Correct Option: D [ zero article ] Stored explanation

 Explanation: